Notification on limited consular activities at the Embassy

 All of us know from first-hand experience the difficult and never-ending work of promoting and protecting the full spectrum of human rights.
 The Chinese authorities have made commitments to promote law-based governance and the creation of a modern and prosperous society.
 The respect and promotion of the full range of human rights is not only consistent with these aims, but in our view necessary for their full achievement.
 In the coming year, a core part of our engagement will include working with China to promote human rights under the Universal Declaration.

-Podim, the most influential startup & tech event in the CEE region, based in Slovenia, is the...
+Entrepreneurs!
+Podim, one of the most influential startup & tech conferences in the CEE region,...